Diving in Raja Ampat - Bluewater Dive Travel

 How to Get To Raja Ampat

 Raja Ampat has traditionally been tricky to get to, and routes haven’t become any easier since COVID.
 Many airlines have limited their domestic flights and so expect to plan at least one, if not two layovers during your journey.
 The most popular route is to fly internationally to Jakarta and then on to Sorong.
 However, also consider routing through Singapore.
-A useful website for checking domestic flights is www.nusatrip.com.
+Read our guide to domestic flights in Indonesia.
 We are happy to assist with finding the best flights and hotels for your journey.

 Please note that baggage allowances on the flights to Sorong can be small, and excess baggage charges are strictly enforced.
 Staying overnight near Jakarta airport before and after your trip is highly recommended.
 Contact Bluewater Travel staff for assistance to plan the best route for your trip.

 Looking for some great diving closer to home?
-Check out our list of the best nearby dive destinations for Americans here.
+Check out our list of the best nearby dive destinations for Americans.

 Raja Ampat liveaboards and resorts